OmarPadierna/final_project_3D_UI/README.md

 4. Development platform(s): Unity, XCode
 5. OS versions, and device names: MacOS Sonoma 14.4.1, Meta Quest 2
 6. Project title: VR Video Museum
-7. Project directory overview: In the Assets folder, we have the Vidoes, Environment, Materials, Scenes, Scripts folder and more.
+7. Project directory overview: In the Assets folder, we have the Videos, Environment, Materials, Scenes, Scripts folder and more.
 In the Environment folder, you can find prefabs, materials, and models that are used to create the environment that the player walks through.
 The Video folder contains the trailers that are used on the video players.
 The Scripts folder contains all of the scripts that were created to handle the Minimap, Minimap collsion, initialization of the video players, and the handling of button presses on certain objects.
 The Scene folder contains the scene that the environment is created in.
 The Materials folder contains materials that were used in the environment as well.
 8. Special Instructions, if any, for deploying your app : None
 9. Special instructions, if any, for preparing your targets: None
 10. Video URL: [Demonstration Video](https://www.youtube.com/watch?v=ID5KkoPQhxc&ab_channel=XiruiYao)